 I am terrible at making a long story short, but I need to.
 I want to help inform others about what I went through and what worked as treatment—and what didn’t work.

 The main symptoms were rales, runny nose, sneezing, and swelling around the eyes and face on some birds.
 Some also experienced gunky eyes.
 The only symptom of Coryza we did not experience was the smelly, runny poop.
-However, I have read that respiratory illnesses can be pretty severe and still not be Coryza, so there is a chance we just had a really bad respiratory illness.
-Still, I proceeded as if I was treating Coryza.
+However, I have read that respiratory illnesses can be pretty severe and still not be Coryza, so there is a chance we just had a really bad respiratory illness, such as Mycoplasma gallisepticum or MG.
+Since my goal was simply to treat the symptoms and keep my flock alive, I just focused on finding treatments that alleviate symptoms of the most serious respiratory illnesses.

 The rales were the worst, I think.
 We started out isolating birds who showed signs in our garage, and the rales were so loud some nights I could hear them in the house.
 It was like some kind of Edgar Allan Poe story where I was being constantly reminded of my sin of bringing in the sick birds, who just so happened to be black and looked like little ravens.
 You can’t make this stuff up.